Surrey, British Columbia: Attractions

 The Museum of Surrey is affiliated with CMA, CHIN, and Virtual Museum of Canada.
-It reopened as the Museum of Surrey on September 29, 2018, after a renovation which added 12000 sqft to the previous 24000 sqft building.
+It reopened as the Museum of Surrey in September 2018, after a renovation which added 12000 sqft to the previous 24000 sqft building.

 Surrey Art Gallery is the second largest public art museum in the Metro Vancouver region.
-It opened on September 13, 1975.
+It opened in September 1975.

 The historic Surrey Municipal Hall complex includes the Cenotaph in Heritage Square, the Surrey Museum, and Cloverdale Library.
 The Surrey City Centre Public Library located at Whalley / City Centre is the second largest library in terms of size in Metro Vancouver.

 "REMEMBRANCE" by André Gauthier in Heritage Square, is an oversized bronze statue depicting a World War I kneeling soldier, helmet in hand, in remembrance of his fallen comrades.